Peppebalzanoo/SDL3-tutorials-cpp/01-hello-sdl3/README.md

 A basic SDL3 application that demonstrates fundamental graphics programming concepts including window creation, surface manipulation, image loading, and event handling.

-## Learning Reference and Attribution

-This tutorial represents my personal implementation and interpretation of SDL3 concepts.
-While learning SDL3, I referenced educational content from Lazy Foo' Productions to understand core programming concepts, but this project contains:

-- **Original Code**: My own implementation and interpretation of SDL3 concepts
-- **Original Assets**: All graphical resources are either my original creations or sourced from free-licensed materials
-- **No Redistribution**: No source code, assets, or copyrighted material from Lazy Foo' Productions has been included

-**All images and resources in this project are original creations or free-licensed materials.
-No copyrighted images from external tutorials have been used.**

 ## Overview

 This project creates a simple SDL3 application that: